arav-ind/svgmaps-india/packages/tamilnadu/README.md

-# Interactive Map of Kerala
+# Interactive Map of Tamilnadu

-This package generates an interactive SVG map of Kerala.
+This package generates an interactive SVG map of Tamilnadu.
 It allows users to highlight districts on hover and retrieve the value of the selected district.

 ![Preview](./svgmap.gif)